hikogui/hikogui/Documents/RenderArchitecture.md

      7 |    800 | Extra-bold / Ultra-bold
      8 |    900 | Heavy / Black
      9 |    950 | Extra-black / Ultra-black

+## Themes
+A theme consists of predefined colors, fonts and button shapes.
+A theme is loaded from a json file.
+The theme directory is scanned for all themes and from the preferences the user can select the current theme at runtime.

+### Colors
+#### Accent Color
+#### Semantic Color
+#### Custom Color
+Custom colors are for application specific widgets.
+These colors may also be modified by the application at runtime.
+For example an audio application may use custom colours for drawing the audio level meters.

+### Font Styles
+### Button shapes